2013 Lexus RX 350

 We actuated the heads up display and found it makes it easy to stick to speed limits in unfamiliar ground.
 Bright white, high-contrast figures were easy to read, even heading into sunlight.
 It's the best we've seen so far.
 It's possible to project the display anywhere on the windshield; we liked it best low and to the left.

 The hybrid brake system uses the same ventilated four-wheel discs as the RX 350, but has an electronically controlled regenerative brake feature that charges the batteries when the brakes are applied gently.
 The hybrid system includes ABS, Electronic Brake-force Distribution (EBD), Brake Assist and more important, Vehicle Dynamics Integrated Management system (VDIM) as standard equipment.
-As we said before, we've tested VDIM on controlled proving-grounds settings, and consider it a remarkable safety system.
+We've experienced VDIM in controlled settings and consider it a remarkable safety system.

-The hybrid can drive in three modes: Normal, Eco for best mileage, and EV Mode which allows the vehicle to operate on battery only.
+The driver can switch from the Normal driving mode to Eco for best mileage, or to the EV Mode which allows the vehicle to operate on battery only.
 Lexus tech sources estimate the EV-only mode operating distance at about a mile.
 The EV feature is aimed at allowing the RX to be used as an electric car in closed urban areas where internal combustion engines are banned altogether, such as in parts of some European cities.
+New for 2013 is a Sport mode with revised steering effort, throttle mapping and transmission-shifting priorities.
+Background lighting inside the instrument binnacle switches from blue to red with the Sport mode is engaged.

-The 2012 Lexus RX is exceptionally quiet and sumptuously comfortable.
+The Lexus RX is exceptionally quiet and sumptuously comfortable.
 It boasts a long list of safety features, and its electronic accessories are at once entertaining, sophisticated and user-friendly.
 The RX 350 is a good choice for people who don't tow or need to move more than five people at a time.
 The RX 450h offers all that, plus the greater fuel efficiency and environmental friendliness of a hybrid.
-The RX is being revised for 2013, so look for deals on 2012 models.

-NewCarTestDrive.com correspondent John Stewart filed this report from southern California.
-John F. Katz also reported from south-central Pennsylvania.
+NewCarTestDrive.com correspondent John Stewart reported from Southern California.
+John F. Katz reported on the styling from south-central Pennsylvania.

 Kyushu, Japan; Ontario, Canada.